coder-hxl/x-crawl/README.md

   })
 ```

-#### life cycle
+#### life Cycle

 Life cycle functions owned by crawlFile API:

-- onCrawlItemComplete: executed when each crawl item is finished and processed
+- onCrawlItemComplete: Called when each crawl item is completed and processed

-- onBeforeSaveItemFile: executed before saving the file
+- onBeforeSaveItemFile: Callback before saving the file

 ##### onCrawlItemComplete

-In the onCrawlItemComplete function you can get the result of each crawl object.
+In the onCrawlItemComplete function, you can get the results of each crawled goal in advance.

 ##### onBeforeSaveItemFile

-In the onBeforeSaveItemFile function, you can get the Buffer type file, you can process the Buffer, and then you need to return a Promise, and the resolve is Buffer.
+In the onBeforeSaveItemFile function, you can get the Buffer type file, you can process the Buffer, and then you need to return a Promise, and the resolve is a Buffer, which will replace the obtained Buffer and store it in the file.

-**Resize picture**
+**Resize Picture**

 Use the sharp library to resize the images to be crawled: